 4) I give you feedback based on the assessment thus far.
 We will discuss goals for future appointments.
 I will provide you with initial impressions about what is happening in the relationship and we will collaborate on what we will focus on in future sessions.

 I have been trained in and have provided therapy using all models that are considered 'systems models.'
-Of these, my therapeutic approach consists mostly of concepts of Bowen Family Systems Therapy, Emotionally-Focused Therapy, and Cognitive-Behavioral Therapy.
+Of these, my therapeutic approach consists mostly of Bowen Family Systems Therapy, Emotionally-Focused Therapy, and Cognitive-Behavioral Therapy.
 Since every couple is different, the model of therapy I use depends on several factors that I assess during the initial assessment appointment.

 Both are fine!